glenndehaan/ikea-tradfri-coap-docs/README.md

 ```

 ### More Colors
-Ikea RGB bulbs can produce more colors then the list above.
+Ikea RGB bulbs can produce more colors than the list above.

 They can produce all colors in the xyY color space.